 Even racing games often incorporate money – you get prizes for winning a race and can use the winnings to buy enhancements for your vehicle to be even more competitive against stronger competition.

 Many video games involve currency and stores, even though teaching money concepts isn’t the game’s primary goal.

 As kids get into the teenage years and the days of tokens and sticker charts are long gone, make them work for some money.
 For example, make them get a part-time job to pay for their gas money or if they want to go to the movies with friends.

 Depending on schedules and extracurricular activities, they may or may not have time to hold a traditional job.
 If not, you could make them do chores on the weekends.
 Mow the lawn, weed the garden beds, vacuum, clean the toilets, etc. Manual labor is good for them.
 Give your back a break.

 There is no such thing as a free lunch.
 Teaching your kids the importance of work ethic early on can be powerful.
 You have to sacrifice for what you want.

 When I was a kid, we would get catalogs in the mail.
 If we wanted to buy something from the catalog, you had to mail a form and then wait 6-8 weeks for the item to arrive.
 If we saw a commercial for a new toy, we had to beg mom to take us to Toys R Us.
 We couldn’t just go on Amazon and have it arrive at our doorstep within a day.

 If your kids say they want something, make them wait a little bit for it.
-Heck, that's a good habit to practice for yourself.
-Rather than one-click purchases, save it to your shopping cart and wait three days.
-You'll be surprised how many items you put in the shopping cart you end up deleting because you decide you no longer need or want them.
+Heck, that’s a good habit to practice for yourself.
+Rather than one-click purchases, save them to your shopping cart and wait three days.
+You’ll be surprised how many items you put in the shopping cart you end up deleting because you decide you no longer need or want them.

 The idea of delayed gratification is important.
 If we get accustomed to having everything we want instantly, the joy of anticipation gets lost.
 We also end up spending more than we probably should on unnecessary things.